Guide to borrowing

 If you have difficulty returning items you have on loan, email firstname.lastname@example.org or tell us via our live chat service.

 How do I check my library account online?

 You can view your loans, requests and see other information about your account.

-Please note: it contravenes Library Regulations to borrow material using another person's UCard or Library card unless they have given you written permission to do so.
+Note: it contravenes Library regulations to borrow material using another person's UCard or Library card unless they have given you written permission to do so.
 Once you have borrowed items they are your responsibility until they have been removed from your account.

 A world-class university – a unique student experience